maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 It is a slightly modified form of CAS text.
 To allow a student to answer a question you must include an [inputs](Inputs.md) in the question text.
 For example, students need a box into which their answer will be put.

 To place an [input](Inputs.md) into the question enclose the name of the [Maxima](../CAS/Maxima.md) variable to which the student's answer is assigned between inside the following tag.
 If the student's answer is going to be assigned to the variable `ans1` then use the tag `[[input:ans1]]`.
-You will also be required to place a corresponding tag to indicate the position of any validation feedback (whether or not this is shown to the studen): `[[validation:ans1]]`.
+You will also be required to place a corresponding tag to indicate the position of any validation feedback (whether or not this is shown to the student): `[[validation:ans1]]`.
 You can use any legitimate variable name.

 * When the question is created this is replaced with the appropriate [input](Inputs.md).
 * When the student answers, this variable name is available to each [potential response trees](Potential_response_trees.md).